ANLAB-KAIST/usnetd/README.md

                     by commas, starting with a pipe ID of 4094 and counting downwards, i.e., netmap:eth0{4094 (currently, only one port per pipe can be specified in this format and the same IP is used as the IP of the kernel)
+    [ADD_MACS]:     Adds local MACs for to the bridge for endpoints that do not send out packets so that their MAC could be learned.
+Takes a list separated by commas.
     [NO_ZERO_COPY]: Optionally turns off netmap zero-copy if set to 'true'
     [PCAP_LOG]: If built with the 'pcap' feature, specifies dump file location
     [RUST_LOG]: Can be one of 'error', 'warn', 'info', 'debug', 'trace' ('trace' only for debug builds)